For more information on the Regional Food Bank or to ask a question not listed below please contact us at firstname.lastname@example.org

 How does the food get to these agencies?

 The Regional Food Bank delivers up to 40% of its food to its member agencies.
 We have trucks that go up to Franklin and Clinton counties in the North Country, east to the borders of Vermont, Massachusetts and Connecticut, west to Delaware and Otsego counties, and south to Orange and Rockland counties.
-Local agencies also make scheduled visits to our warehouse to pick up allotments of food.
+Local agencies also make scheduled visits to our warehouse to pick up food.

 Tell me more about these member agencies…